drakkan/sftpgo/docs/metrics.md

 - Process information like CPU, memory, file descriptor usage and start time

 Please check the `/metrics` page for more details.

+We expose the `/metrics` endpoint in both HTTP server and the telemetry server, you should use the one from the telemetry server.
+The HTTP server `/metrics` endpoint is deprecated and it will be removed in future releases.